-During most weeks this semester, starting Week 1, we will have what is called a "weekly checkin."
-Check-ins will comprise a small percentage of your final grade.
-The check-ins will be completed by clicking on the Quizzes link, going to the Surveys section, and then clicking on the link to the appropriate check-in.
+During most weeks this semester, starting Week 1, we will have opportunities for you to earn points toward your participation grade by completing a participation assignment.
+Some of these assignments will involve what we refer to as a "check-in."
+There are seven check-ins that you will be asked to complete this semester, and each check-in will be completed by clicking on the Quizzes link, going to the Surveys section, and then clicking on the link to the appropriate check-in.
 We will also share links to the check-ins within our weekly overviews.
-We will release each check-in at 5 p.m. on Monday, and it must be completed no later than 11:59 p.m. on Sunday.
+We will release each check-in at 8 a.m. on Monday, and it must be completed no later than 11:59 p.m. on Sunday.
 These check-ins will be brief and will be graded based on completeness.
 It might not always seem like the check-ins relate to the content of the course, but trust us; they all have a purpose!
 The check-ins will generally just involve answering a single question or sharing some data with us.
-There will be 13 check-ins that you will be asked to complete this semester, and you will get two points for each completed check-in.
-We will drop your first two missed check-ins and include only 11 check-ins toward your participation grade.
-There will be no check-ins during Weeks 8 and 15.